 Entering a new relationship can be very exciting.
-The nervous excitement buzzes between you as you get to know one another.
+The nervous excitement buzzes between you as you get to know one another and start to fall in love.
 You slowly uncover more about the person you are dating and anticipate each time you get to spend with them.
 The beginning of a relationship can be very fun and exciting.
 However, it can just as nerve-wrecking as you try to navigate getting to know someone and developing a relationship.
 When beginning a new relationship, there are certain things that could squash it before it really even starts.

 - Sharing too much too soon.
 Being authentic and open is important in a relationship.
 However, some people are too open too quickly.
 Everyone should have some boundaries and utilizing your filter is normal and healthy.
 Being completely open with someone requires vulnerability.
 People should earn your vulnerability over time.
 Being too open too fast can intimidate people and make them uncomfortable.